 Formula E: Race Calendar 2021

-The seventh season of the FIA Formula E Championship starts in Santiago, Chile on 16 January 2021.
-It was originally planned to take in late 2020, however, due to the pandemic, the season will now start in early 2021 instead.
+The seventh season of the FIA Formula E Championship starts in Diriyah, Saudi Arabia on 26 February 2021.
+It was originally planned to take in late 2020, however, due to the pandemic, it was postponed.

 |Race Number||Race Location||Date|